 Commanded, “Carry on Santa, It’s Christmas, and All is Secure!”

-Check back next week for another rendition of this Christmas poem – and click the image below to get something for your special someone this New Year.
-Or to make it in time for Christmas, Digital downloads of course, can be fulfilled immediately.
+Check back next week for another rendition of this Christmas poem – and click the image below to get ‘A Sailor’s Christmas’ Poem for someone special, serving or retired.
+This poster is available framed or unframed.
+Click here to get yours in time for the holidays!

 Remember all the men and women of not only our armed forces, but of other nations that can’t be home with their friends and family this Christmas.